Frequently Asked Questions

 - CLTs are focused on the continuous active acquisition of land and development, not on one single project located on one single parcel of land.
 CLTs are committed to this goal to work on expanding the supply of affordable housing under the CLT's stewardship

-- The CLT operates within the targeting boundaries of its locale (in our case that is Jefferson and Clallam Counties).
+- The CLT operates within the targeting boundaries of its locale.
 Any adult who resides in the targeted local is able to become a voting member of the CLT following membership guidelines.